Closing Pipelines Is Not The Answer - November 9th, Hour 2

 This is about transitioning the West to socialism and green socialism and changing the lifestyle of the American people.

-I thought it was revealing when Secretary Granholm commented about adjusting demand or supply – demand making an adjustment there because everybody assumed that the that the implication was the administration would try to adjust supply upward to meet the demand.
+I thought it was revealing when Secretary Grantholm commented about adjusting demand or supply and demand, making an adjustment there, because everybody assumed that the implication was the administration would try to adjust supply upward to meet the demand.

-But what their agenda is, of course, is to reduce demand, you know, and that and it fits right into their agenda to allow prices to go sky high.
+But what their agenda is, of course, is to reduce demand.

-decades and that's what this is But meanwhile under the Trump administration we were able to reduce carbon emissions more than any other country on the planet is that not true?
+Meanwhile, under the Trump administration, we were able to reduce carbon emissions more than any other country on the planet.

-Well that is true but it's also really you know carbon is not a threat to to the climate.
+Well, that is true, but it's also really, you know, carbon is not a threat to the climate.

-You know we're not going to be such a threat then I guess all these 400 plus private jets that went to the climate summit maybe they could have done a big zoom call and and saved their carbon footprint for another day.
+Well, if it was such a threat, then I guess all these 400-plus private jets that went to the climate summit, maybe they could have done a big Zoom call and saved their carbon footprint for another day.

-You know historically I mean in terms of geo in terms of geological time when you look at the climate crises that have happened in the past like the Ice Age all right or the Little Ice Age that happened during the Middle Ages we did not have a big industrial society 5000 years ago or 700 years ago when we had the big ice age and then the Little Ice Age.
+You know, historically, I mean, in terms of geological time, when you look at the climate crises that have happened in the past, like the Ice Age, all right, or the Little Ice Age that happened during the Middle Ages, you know, we did not have a big industrial society, you know, 50,000 years ago or 700 years ago when we had the big ice age and then the little ice age.

 Those things weren't caused by man.